US gives Pakistan Imran-Pompeo phone call recording

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD/WASHINGTON: Pakistan on Thursday categorically said it wanted an end to the controversy over a telephone call between Prime Minister Imran Khan and the US Secretary of State Mike Pompeo.
+ISLAMABAD/WASHINGTON: Pakistan Thursday categorically said it wanted end to the controversy over a telephone call between Prime Minister Imran Khan and the US Secretary of State Mike Pompeo.

 In the background is the fact that the US in a statement pointed out that Pompeo had raised the issue of “terrorism” with Khan, something that Pakistan categorically denied till a copy of the tape recording of the conversation was provided to the Foreign Office by the State Department.

-Foreign Minister Shah Mehmood Qureshi has told the US that longstanding relations with the US were important to Pakistan and that he looked forward to welcoming Secretary Pompeo in Islamabad.
+Foreign Minister Shah Mehmood Qureshi has told the US that longstanding relations with the US was important to Pakistan and that he looked forward to welcoming Secretary Pompeo in Islamabad.

 He told Ambassador Hale that his interactions with the US leadership would be based on honesty and sincerity, so as to develop a sustained partnership in the interest of both the countries.